BAMresearch/logbook2mouse/README.md

 # Logbook2Mouse

 This library reads a measurement logbook and generates a script for a SAXS instrument.
+Currently still under development.

 ## Installation